 Potential Benefits of CBN

-A study published in 2011 in the British Journal of Pharmacology made a claim that the combination of THC and CBN could produce a “tranquilizing” effects in humans.
+A study published in 2011 in the British Journal of Pharmacology made a claim that the combination of THC and certain levels of CBN could produce a “tranquilizing” effects in humans.

 Anti-inflammatory and Anti-convulsant Properties